-If you are a nursing mother, you may find the below information useful.
+If you are a nursing mother, you may find the below information useful (7):

 - All drugs can pass into the breastmilk to some degree.
-But the extent and possible risks may depend on factors such as the type of medicine, levels of drug compounds present in the mother’s body and the fat density of the breast milk.
+But the extent and possible risks may depend on factors such as the type of medicine, levels of drug compounds present in the mother’s body and the dosage of the medicine during breastfeeding.

-- Health of the baby is also a factor in risks from drug exposure during breastfeeding.
-Newborns, preterm babies and sick infants are at a greater risk from medication exposure through breastmilk compared with breastfeeding babies who are a few months older.
+- Health of the baby is also a factor at risk from drug exposure during breastfeeding.
+Newborns, preterm babies, and sick infants are at a greater risk from medication exposure through breast milk compared with breastfeeding babies who are a few months older.

 - Nursing mothers must not avoid medicines, unless it is necessary.
 For instance, non-treatment may pose more harm to the mother and the newborn than exposure to certain drugs.

 - Scheduling breastfeeding before the medicine dose can minimize your child’s exposure to harmful medicinal compounds.

 - Expressing breast milk for your child before your medicinal dose can also lower their risk of drug exposure through breastfeeding.

 Treatment Guidelines For Breastfeeding Mothers With Congestion Problems

 If you have a cold or congestion problem, you may want to consult your doctor for safe drug use while breastfeeding as well as about continuing to breastfeed your child through your illness.
 Here are some other options: